ravi9/openvino-wiki/GPUPluginMemoryFormats.md

 i = 127 => [b=1; f=15; y=1; x=1] == [b=1; fs=0; y=1; x=1; fsv=15];
 ```

-All clDNN formats are specified in `src/plugins/intel_gpu/include/intel_gpu/runtime/format.hpp` file.
+All formats used by GPU plugin are specified in `src/plugins/intel_gpu/include/intel_gpu/runtime/format.hpp` file.
 Most of the formats there follow the notation above.